Strengthening the Hunger Relief System

 Using data to illuminate issues and drive change

 We partner with other local hunger relief organizations as well as nationally recognized research and consulting leaders to dig deep into research about hunger.
-The Community Close-Up tool from Boston Consulting Group and Hunger-Free Minnesota provides critical data that identifies the level of food insecurity in neighborhoods at the census tract level.
+The Boston Consulting Group and Hunger-Free Minnesota provides critical data that identifies the level of food insecurity in neighborhoods at the census tract level.
 This data is being used to inform not only conversations about hunger on a neighborhood-by-neighborhood basis, but also to help develop new programs and outreach methods in high-need areas identified by the data.